-Diclofenac sodium and misoprostol is contraindicated in pregnant women [see Contraindications (4)].
+Diclofenac sodium and misoprostol delayed-release tablets are contraindicated in pregnant women [see Contraindications (4)].
 If a woman is or becomes pregnant while taking this drug, the drug should be discontinued and the patient apprised of the potential hazard to the fetus.